There are a few things that everyone should know before they are going out hiking for the first time.

 Comfort is key.
 You need to have clothes that can move along with you and that don’t restrict you in any way.
 Do not wear shorts, as you could encounter poisonous plants.

 As for shoes, boots are customary and there are entire lines of footwear dedicated to hiking.
 If you don’t have the desire or means to get new boots, tennis shoes can also work in a pinch.
+Perhaps consider the best flat feet boots for hiking as well.
+Your feet are not cookie cutter feet.
+Get the right footwear.

 Remember that while it might seem pretty cut and dry, there is no accounting for an unforeseen event that could cause an injury.